buswedg/dataquest/Spark and Map-Reduce/Introduction to Spark/ItS_template.md

 ####PySpark

-While the Spark toolkit is writen in Scala, a language that compiles down to bytecode for the JVM, the open source community has developed a wonderful toolkit called PySpark that allows you to interface with RDD's in Python.
-Thanks to a library called Py4J, Python can interface with Java objects, in our case RDD's, and this library one of the tools that makes PySpark work.
+While the Spark toolkit is writen in Scala, a language that compiles down to bytecode for the JVM, the open source community has developed a wonderful toolkit called <a href = "https://spark.apache.org/docs/0.9.0/python-programming-guide.html">PySpark</a> that allows you to interface with RDD's in Python.
+Thanks to a library called <a href = "https://github.com/bartdag/py4j">Py4J</a>, Python can interface with Java objects, in our case RDD's, and this library one of the tools that makes PySpark work.

 To start off, we'll load the dataset containing all of the Daily Show guests into an RDD.
-We are using the TSV version of FiveThirtyEight's dataset.
+We are using the TSV version of <a href = "https://github.com/fivethirtyeight/data/tree/master/daily-show-guests">FiveThirtyEight's dataset</a>.
 TSV files are separated, or delimited, by a tab character "\t" instead of a comma "," like in a CSV file.

 ```python